Body painting: In the commercial arena

-Many artists work professionally as body painters for television commercials, such as the Natrel Plus campaign featuring models camouflaged as trees.
-Stills advertising also uses body painting with hundreds of body painting looks on the pages of the world's magazines every year.
-Body painters also work frequently in the film arena, especially in science fiction with an increasing number of elaborate alien creations being body painted.
+Professional artists are employed as body painters for television commercials.
+For example, models were painted to look like trees as part of a TV advertising campaign for Natrel Plus.
+Still photography of body painting is also used in print advertising, with hundreds of images of body painting appearing in magazines every year.
+Body painters also frequently work in the film industry, especially in science fiction, with body painting used to create elaborate alien designs.

 The Sports Illustrated Swimsuit Issue, published annually, has frequently featured a section in which body-painted models appear to be wearing swimsuits or sports jerseys.
 Playboy magazine has frequently made use of body painted models.
 In the 2005 Playmates at Play at the Playboy Mansion calendar, all the Playmates appeared in bikinis apart from Playmates Karen McDougal and Hiromi Oshima, who instead had painted-on bikinis.

 The success of body painting has led to many notable international competitions and a specific trade magazine (Illusion Magazine) for this industry, showcasing work around the world.